 We strive to be a welcoming and respectful environment for all individuals and families.
 We work towards removing barriers to services and providing support that is appropriate and respectful of diversity.
 Our centres provide services to all children, youth, and families who have been impacted by abuse, trauma, or violence inclusive of individuals of all diverse abilities, bodies, races, ethnicities, cultures, genders, sexualities, orientations, identities, religions, and spiritualties.

-Our team at Victoria Child Abuse Prevention & Education are dedicated professionals who pride themselves on healing and empowering children.
+Our team at Victoria Child Abuse Prevention & Counselling Centre are dedicated professionals who pride themselves on healing and empowering children.
 Our goal as an agency is to see the whole child, and therefore work as an innovative team to support children, youth and their families.
 All of our therapists and victim services team have the best education, training and state of the art resources to provide the best services possible to our clients.
 Our goal is to ensure every child that enters through our doors at the Mary Manning Centre and the Children & Youth Advocacy Centre, feel that they are in a safe supportive space.